yukilite/tp/docs/DeveloperGuide.md

 façade class for the ```Main```, ```Patient``` , ```PatientList``` and the ```Storage``` class to interact with one another.
 Also, to uniquely identify a patient, an unique patientId number is assigned to each patient when they are first added into the patient list.

+Note that if the patient information given is incorrect due to formatting or value error, ```AddPatientCommand``` will return an exception and ```AddPatientCommand``` will **not** create a patient record.

 ![](images/AddPatientDiagram.png)

 1. The ```AddPatientCommand``` class object will first be created by the ```Parser``` object, where the information regarding the patient to be added will be stored in a Map, where the ```AddPatientCommand``` class object would read the Map content and store the information about the patient in said ```AddPatientCommand``` class object.
+It will also check for the format of the information given in the Map and see if the information is valid.
+If the information is not valid, the ```AddPatientCommand``` object will not be created.
 For the patient Id number, it will call upon the static class ```patientIdManager``` to get its unique patient id number.
 This unique Id number will be used later in the ```Patient``` object creation too.

 2. When the